maratai/craftery/fiber_arts/fiber_arts_book_masterlist.md

 # Fiber Arts Books and Magazines: Masterlist

 So very WIP.
 Note that some books in Korean and Japanese are not listed here, and that the categorization in edge cases is dependent on what's useful to *me*.
+If topics are listed for a book or magazine issue, it's a selection of topics likeliest to be useful/interesting to me, and not intended to be comprehensive.

 # Cobblery, Leatherworking, Shoemaking
 Not "fiber arts" as such but with some allied crossover.
 Also I'm too lazy to start another Markdown file.